The five FSMO roles

 PDC Emulator

-The Primary Domain Controller (PDC) emulator is unique within a domain and must perform five primary tasks:
+The Primary Domain Controller (PDC) emulator is unique within a domain and must perform five primary tasks:- Modify domain group policies (avoid conflicts and crashes)

 - Synchronize clocks on all domain controllers (time and date)